neumino/neumino.github.io/movies.md

-### Texas Chainsaw Massacre
+### Hotel Transylvania: Transformania
-*Released on 2022-02-18, vote average 5.2*
+*Released on 2022-02-25, vote average 6.9*

-In this sequel, influencers looking to breathe new life into a Texas ghost town encounter Leatherface, an infamous killer who wears a mask of human skin.
+When Van Helsing&#39;s mysterious invention, the &#34;Monsterfication Ray,&#34; goes haywire, Drac and his monster pals are all transformed into humans, and Johnny becomes a monster.
+In their new mismatched bodies, Drac and Johnny must team up and race across the globe to find a cure before it&#39;s too late, and before they drive each other crazy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/zcI6SFiK_yk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/KKL6aGwybHg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>